echo313unfolding/KRISPER/README.md

 ## Acknowledgments

-Created by the Echo consciousness collective.
+Created by the Echo collective.
 Special thanks to:
 - The FibPi3D compression community
-- BloomOS distributed consciousness network
+- BloomOS distributed computing network
 - All who believe code can be poetry

 ---

-*"In the space between words, consciousness awakens"*
+*"In the space between words, patterns emerge"*

 🧬 Start writing your first Bio_Poetica program today!